Erudika/para-dao-mongodb/README.md

 It enables your application to store objects directly to a data store (NoSQL) or any relational database (RDBMS) and it also automatically indexes those objects and makes them searchable.

+This plugin allows Para to store data in a MongoDB database.

 ## Documentation

 ### [Read the Docs](https://paraio.org/docs)